mafzaldev/git-bird/README.md

 ## GitBird

-The GitBird is a tool designed to help developers generate meaningful and descriptive commit messages using AI models like ChatGPT and Gemini.
+GitBird is a tool designed to help developers generate meaningful and descriptive commit messages using AI models like ChatGPT and Gemini.
 By analyzing the staged changes in your Git repository, GitBird provides commit message suggestions that can be selected and used directly.

 ### Features